nobuhikosekiya/logstash-syslog/readme.md

 ```

 **Issue**: Connection to Elasticsearch fails.
-**Solution**: Verify your cloud ID and API key in the `.env` file.
+**Solution**: Verify your ES_ENDPOINT, ES_PORT, and API keys in the `.env` file.

 **Issue**: Character encoding warnings in logs.
 **Solution**: The pipeline includes a Ruby filter to handle encoding issues by converting non-UTF-8 characters to question marks.
 This preserves potentially important security information while ensuring compatibility with Elasticsearch.
-If you need different handling, you can modify the Ruby filter in the pipeline configuration.